AJWest22/MS4/README.md

   ### AWS Deployment

-    - Create an account at aws.amazon.com
+    - Create an account at [AWS](#https://aws.amazon.com/)

-    - Open the S3 application and create an S3 bucket named the same as your project/application
+    - Open the S3 application and create an S3 bucket named the same as your project/app

-    - Uncheck the "Block All Public access setting"
+    - Uncheck the "Block All Public Access" setting

-    - In Properties, go to "Static Website Hosting" and click edit
+    - In Properties, go to 'Static Website Hosting' and click edit

-    - Enable the setting, and set the index.html and the error.html values
+    - Enable the setting and and set the index and error.html values

-    - In Permissions, click edit on the CORS configuration and set the below configuration
+    - Back in permissions, click edit on 'CORS configuration and add:

+        ```
+          [
+            {
+              "AllowedHeaders":[
+                "Authorisation"
+              ],
+              "AllowedMethods":[
+                "GET"
+              ],
+              "AllowedOrigins":[
+                "*"
+              ],
+              "ExposedHeaders":[]
+            }
+          ]
+        ```
-    - In the permissions section, click edit on the bucket policy and generate and set the below configuration
+    - In Permissions click edit on the bucket policy and generate and set the below configuration:

         ```
             {
               "Version": "2012-10-17",